PQQ Gummies: What Manufacturing Really Comes Down To

 Bottom line

 PQQ gummies succeed when the project is treated as a process-and-proof challenge, not just a flavor-and-texture project.
-Get the addition timing right, control oxygen and aw, choose packaging with intention, and validate the testing approach early.
-That’s how you end up with a gummy that performs the way it should-not just in the first week after production, but all the way to the end of its shelf life.
+Get the addition timing right, control oxygen and aw, choose packaging deliberately, and validate the testing approach early.
+That’s how you get a gummy that performs as it should—not just in the first week after production, but all the way through its shelf life.

 ← Back to Blog